rishi-msrit/bengaluruflow/README.md

 # BengaluruFlow 🚦
 ### Multi-Target Traffic Forecasting and Anomaly Detection on the Bangalore Traffic Pulse Dataset

-> *"Bangalore adds 1,000 new vehicles to its roads every single day.
+> *Bangalore adds 1,000 new vehicles to its roads every single day.
 The city's traffic management systems are still largely reactive — they respond to congestion after it happens.
-What if we could predict it before it does?"*
+What if we could predict it before it does?*

 ---
 ## LIVE Streamlit website to view the result: https://bengaluruflow.streamlit.app/